 Take a few minutes to listen to “Tha Crossroads”:

 What a great song.
 We’re finding with this ’90s No. 1s Revisited series that we appreciate ’90s Hip-Hop more than we did at the time, perhaps because it’s so much better than what we’re presented with today.
 Nothing against Future, Kendrick Lamar, Meek Mill, Bryson Tiller and Migos, it’s just that their music is terrible because no one involved in creating their recordings has any talent or taste.

-Was it dope?
-Yes.
 This track accomplishes what “See You Again” tried to accomplish 20 years later, which is to make a sensitive Hip-Hop track, a tricky feat because of how little wiggle room there is to wind up with something not cheesy.
 This track came off as authentic and sincere, hitting the airwaves during the height of when Hip-Hop portrayed urban poverty and the universal struggles therein.
-This track may have had broader appeal do to the fact that death is universal.
+This track may have had broader appeal due to the fact that death is universal.

 Does it hold up?
 We’d say so, and even the Sesame Street gang agrees; this video went viral last year.

 Dopeness: 4 out of 5 Birkenstocks